Azure/azure-signalr-bench/README.md

 # Benchmark for Microsoft SignalR and Azure SignalR Service

 This benchmark defines some typical performance scenarios, develops an Application Server with Azure SignalR SDK, and builds clients through SignalR client SDK to evaluate the performance of those scenarios.

 This benchmark targets to help you evaluate the throughput and latency.
 It can be used for benchmarking ASP.NET Core SignalR, ASP.NET SignalR and Azure SignalR Service.

 # Content

-- **Scripts**: All scripts related to run the benchmark in a large scale, for example, 50 client VMs and 20 app server VMs.
+- **scripts**: All scripts related to run the benchmark in a large scale, for example, 50 client VMs and 20 app server VMs.
 If you plan to setup a large scale performance test on Azure, those scripts are for your reference.

-- **SignalRServiceBenchmarkPlugin**: The benchmark source code folder which can be run on a single machine with 2 commands.
+- **src**: The benchmark source code folder which can be run on a single machine with 2 commands.
 If you want to get a quick start, or check the benchmark source code for further development, please go to this folder.

 # Quick start